Updated and completely rewritten in 2019.

 Any of the websites maintained by Rusty Burlew, David Burns, Randy Oliver, Michael Bush or Ron Miksha should provide more than enough practical information on honey bees and beekeeping to help anyone get started.

 The YouTube videos posted by the National Honey Show are world class beekeeping presentations from some of the biggest heavy hitters in the beekeeping world.
-They probably go a bit too deep for absolute beginners, but it doesn’t hurt to have them on the radar.
-The University of Guelph produces more beginner-friendly videos from its beeyards that are also well worth checking out.
+They may go a bit too deep for absolute beginners, but it probably doesn’t hurt to have them on the radar.
+The University of Guelph produces more beginner-friendly videos from its beeyards that also might be worth checking out.

 Ian Steppler’s beekeeping videos out of Manitoba are exactly the kind of videos I would post if I was a commercial beekeeper.
-I’m pretty sure I’ll never have the resources to keep bees on that level, but if I ever thought about hitting the big time, I’d be all over his videos.
+I’ll likely never have the money or the land to keep bees on a commercial level, but if I ever thought about hitting the big time, I’d be all over his videos.
 Even as a backyard beekeeper, I’ve learned quite a lot from him.

 And finally, for the truly desperate, we have my beekeeping videos which, as far as I know, are the only ones on planet earth that thoroughly document what it’s like to get into beekeeping as a backyard beekeeper in Newfoundland.

-I’m not interested in joining the NLBKA, but that doesn’t mean I’m completely against it.
-There are some important beekeeping initiatives being brought forward by the association.
-I just don’t think new or prospective beekeepers should feel pressured to join the NLBKA.
+Either way, new or prospective beekeepers shouldn’t feel pressured to join the NLBKA.
 It’s not the end of the world if they don’t join.
-Many people in Newfoundland become good beekeepers without joining the NLBKA.
+Many people in Newfoundland continue to become excellent, well-informed beekeepers without having anything to do with the provincial beekeeping association.
 And that’s okay.